- Who is eligible to register for the Africa Business Concept Challenge?

 5. When does the competition take place?

-The Africa Business Concept Challenge takes place over a four week period beginning April 12th, 2021 to May 13th, 2021.
-A virtual awards ceremony will be held on May 14th, 2021.
+The Africa Business Concept Challenge takes place over a six week period beginning March 14 – April 18, 2023.
+The wnning team will be announced on April 19, 2023.

 6. What do I need to have prepared to register?